School Supplies

 Study Spaces

 There are multiple round tables and chairs near the labs on the second floor of MC.
-You can also find continuous tables and chairs on the third floor.
+You can also find stool-like tables and chairs on the third floor.

 Nearby Food Spots

-While the Mechanical Engineering Building does not have dedicated dining facilities within it, you can easily access several nearby food spots.
-The nearby Sandford Fleming building is home to the Hard Hat Cafe and Veda.
-You can also visit the MedSci cafeteria, which is close by.
+While the Mechanical Engineering Building does not have dedicated dining facilities, you can easily access several nearby food spots.
+The nearby Sandford Fleming Building is home to the Hard Hat Cafe and Veda.
+The MedSci cafeteria, which is full of many different food options, is close by.
 Several restaurants on College Street are also minutes away.

 Notable Facilities & Institutes